SanojRellen/Ablage/README.md

-Sub ConvertToTextAndFormat()
+Sub FormatAndAppendEUR()
     Dim cell As Range
-    Dim originalValue As String
     Dim formattedValue As String

     ' Loop through each cell in the range C20:H20
     For Each cell In Range("C20:H20")
-        ' Set the cell's format to text cell.NumberFormat = "@"
+        ' Convert the cell value to a number format with two decimal places cell.NumberFormat = "0.00"

-        ' Get the current value of the cell originalValue = cell.Value
+        ' Get the current value of the cell, ensuring it shows two decimal places formattedValue = Format(cell.Value, "0.00")

-        ' Replace all periods with commas
-        formattedValue = Replace(originalValue, ".", ",")

         ' Append " EUR"
         formattedValue = formattedValue & " EUR"

         ' Update the cell with the new formatted value cell.Value = formattedValue

+        ' Set the cell format to Text to keep the " EUR" part cell.NumberFormat = "@"
     Next cell
 End Sub